lucky20511/Algorithms/graph/house-robber-iii.md

    3o 3x
 ```

 as a node.
-It is better than taking 3o or 3x as a node.
+It is better than taking 3o or 3x as two different nodes.

-The following is the code without DP:
+The following is the code with DP:

 ```java
 public class Solution {